 The Other Cafe

 This is the place to be for a diner breakfast.
 The pancakes were huge – bigger then the plate!
 And the kids liked the Cinnamon roll french toast.

 Where To Stay – Livingston

 This was the perfect hotel for spending a night and exploring the city.
 We had 2 adjoining rooms which was great since there was room for all of us and pets are allowed.

 The pool was nice and big.
 And The Other Cafe is attached to the hotel!
 We also heard the Thai place attached to the building was delicious.

 We have driven by Livingston multiple time but never stopped.
 I really wish we would have!
 It is such a beautiful area and there are so many things to do.

 Don’t stop exploring here though!
 Continue on to Paradise Valley for more awesome things to do and beautiful scenery.

-Check out these awesome Montana Airbnb options too!
+Check out these awesome Montana VRBO and Airbnb options too!